 Steve traveled to Peru for the first time in 2005 with his mom and four younger siblings.
-After living in the Ayacucho region for three years, mostly working as an English teacher, he went back to the States where he worked as an over the road truck driver for six years.
-During that time, he earned his BA in theology/ministry.
-He then returned to Peru in late 2014 and began to work with his uncle, Keith Powlison, who has been a missionary with MTW for almost three decades.
+After living in the Ayacucho region for three years, mostly working as an English teacher, he went back to the United States where he worked as an over the road truck driver for six years.
+During that time, he earned his BA in theology and developed a passion to take the Gospel to people who have never heard about Jesus.
+He returned to Peru in late 2014 and began to work with his uncle, Keith Powlison, who had been a missionary for over three decades.

 Hannah grew up in a small town in Indiana, and in her early 20's developed an interest in missions.
 She graduated from Grace College in 2008 with a BA in art.
 In 2014 she decided to sell her house and join a foreign mission.
 She studied for the next two summers at the Summer Institute of Linguistics at the University of North Dakota.

 Steve met Hannah in Indiana just before he moved to Peru in 2014 to work with his uncle.
 He knew that Hannah was also on her way to missions, and in 2015 he proposed that they "work together in missions for a nice long time."
 Hannah accepted and they were married later that year.